Sleep deprivation: Introduction and overview

+Negative effects

+Cognitive and neurobehavioral effects

+Cognitive function depends heavily on adequate sleep, particularly in the prefrontal cortex, which controls executive functions like reasoning, decision-making, and attention.
+In a study conducted in 2010, researchers were able to identify the declines in complex cognitive processes after just a single night of sleep deprivation.
+Participants displayed slower reaction times, impaired logical reasoning, and reduced cognitive flexibility.
+All of these dysfunctions can be attributed to diminished prefrontal activation.
+Neuroimaging studies also confirmed similar patterns: sleep-deprived brains show reduced glucose metabolism (the body's process for creating glucose energy in the blood) in regions critical for alertness and attentional control.

 One study suggested, based on neuroimaging, that 35 hours of total sleep deprivation in healthy controls negatively affected the brain's ability to put an emotional event into the proper perspective and make a controlled, suitable response to the event.

+According to the latest research, lack of sleep may cause more harm than previously thought and may lead to the permanent loss of brain cells.
 The negative effects of sleep deprivation on alertness and cognitive performance suggest decreases in brain activity and function.
-These changes primarily occur in two regions: the thalamus, a structure involved in alertness and attention; and the prefrontal cortex, a region sub-serving alertness, attention, and higher-order cognitive processes.
-This was the finding of an American study in 2000.
-Seventeen men in their 20s were tested.
-Sleep deprivation was progressive with measurements of glucose (absolute regional CMRglu), cognitive performance, alertness, mood, and subjective experiences collected after 0, 24, 48, and 72 hours of sleep deprivation.
-Additional measures of alertness, cognitive performance, and mood were collected at fixed intervals.
-PET scans were used and attention was paid to the circadian rhythm of cognitive performance.
+These changes primarily occur in two regions: the thalamus, a structure involved in alertness and attention, and the prefrontal cortex, a region subserving alertness, attention, and higher-order cognitive processes.
 Interestingly, the effects of sleep deprivation appear to be constant across "night owls" and "early birds", or different sleep chronotypes, as revealed by fMRI and graph theory.

-A noted 2002 University of California animal study indicated that non-rapid eye movement sleep (NREM) is necessary for turning off neurotransmitters and allowing their receptors to "rest" and regain sensitivity which allows monoamines (norepinephrine, serotonin and histamine) to be effective at naturally produced levels.
-This leads to improved regulation of mood and increased learning ability.
-The study also found that rapid eye movement sleep (REM) deprivation may alleviate clinical depression because it mimics selective serotonin reuptake inhibitors (SSRIs).
-This is because the natural decrease in monoamines during REM is not allowed to occur, which causes the concentration of neurotransmitters in the brain, that are depleted in clinically depressed persons, to increase.